GEOGRAPHY A LEVEL

 “There has never been a better or more important time to study Geography”

 With growing interest in issues such as climate change, migration and disaster relief, Geography is one of the most relevant courses you could choose to study.
 Geographers are also highly employable and studying Geography can lead to specific careers such as becoming a volcanologist, GIS analyst and disaster management specialist, as well as being a good academic subject to prepare you for university or the world of work.
 Whatever your passion for the world, fascination with landscapes or concerns about social inequalities Geography will provide you with knowledge and transferable skills.
 It will help you to build your teamwork skills, your research and fieldwork skills, as well as support you in using a range of ICT and specialist fieldwork equipment.

-At A2 there are two written exams worth 40% each, with one human and one physical paper.
-There will be at least four days of fieldwork and there is an independent piece of coursework based on this fieldwork, worth 20% of your A-Level.
+There are two written exams worth 40% each, with one human and one physical paper.
+There will be at least four days of fieldwork and there is an independent piece of coursework based on this fieldwork, worth 20% of your A Level.

-• Highly preferable to have studied at GCSE level and to have achieved a grade C or above, preferably on the Higher paper.
+• Highly preferable to have studied at GCSE level and to have achieved a grade 5 or above.

-• Preferably a grade C or above in GCSE Science or a Distinction in BTEC.
+• Preferably a grade 5 or above in GCSE Science or a Distinction in BTEC